o3de/community/guides/o3de-code-review-guidelines.md

 ### Keep it short

-This of course isn't always possible, there will be exceptions, but to get a PR approved and merged in a reasonable time-frame, try to keep changes as contained and atomic as possible.
-Small incremental progress is much safer and simpler than a single large change that contains a many modifed lines and files.
+This of course isn't always possible, there will be exceptions, but to get a PR approved and merged in a reasonable time-frame, try to keep changes as self contained and focused as possible.
+Small incremental progress is much safer and simpler than a single large change that contains many modified lines and files.

 ### Review your own PR